T-84: Protection

-Both sides of the driver's compartment are fitted with explosive reactive armour (ERA) panels for extended protection.
+Both sides of the driver's compartment are fitted with ERA panels for extended protection.
 The hull sides are hinged with large rubber skirts to withstand the attacks of man-portable anti-tank weapons.
 The modular ERA package can be easily replaced or upgraded as needed by future requirements.

-Oplot features a Varta optronic countermeasures system for deceiving incoming missiles and anti-tank guided weapons.
+The Oplot features a Varta optronic countermeasures system for deceiving incoming missiles and anti-tank guided weapons.
 The system integrates laser warning sensors, infra-red jammer, and smoke or aerosol screen laying system.
 The optronic countermeasure system can: